jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

   - /reverse-sundial
 ---

-TL;DR -- A Russian-style 24-hour watch, aligned with the equatorial plane, makes a fantastic solar compass.
+TL;DR -- A Russian-style 24-hour watch, aligned with the equatorial plane and aimed with a knife blade, makes a fantastic solar compass.
+Your 12-hour watch does fine too.
 {:.tangent .indent}

 You probably already know some basic solar-navigation concepts, but these are